List of diplomatic missions of Denmark

 This is a list of diplomatic missions of Denmark.
-Kingdom of Denmark as a sovereign state consists of three countries incorporated in to the unity of the Realm (Denmark (proper), Greenland, Faroe Islands) and maintains 68 embassies abroad.
+The Kingdom of Denmark as a sovereign state consists of three countries incorporated in to the unity of the Realm (Denmark (proper), Greenland, Faroe Islands) and maintains 101 representations abroad.

 In countries without Danish representation, Danish citizens can seek assistance from public officials in the foreign services of any of the other Nordic countries, in accordance with the Helsinki Treaty.

+This listing omits honorary consulates and overseas offices of Innovation Centre Denmark and the Danish International Development Agency.